top of page

 Durable Medical Equipment refers to medical tools designed to serve a therapeutic purpose for individuals with medical needs.

-It has both a broad medical and specific legal definition.
+It has both a broad medical and a specific legal definition.

 Durable medical equipment is equipment which can withstand repeated use... and is primarily and customarily used to serve a medical purpose... and generally is not useful to a person in the absence of an illness or injury...and is appropriate for use in the home.